TuxVinyards/qqX/README.md

 Learning Bash, or improving your knowledge of it, is always time well spent.
 Bash is a flexible language of which all Linux users should know at least a little.
 There are none of steep learning curves that are often involved with GUI's or compiled low level languages such as Rust or C.

+Quickemu uses simple Bash scripts.
+Much easier for community contributions.
+Much easier to edit and easy to fix.

-Use of a clear and well annotated qqX coding style means that even Bash novices should be able to find their feet.
+The qqX coding style is clear and well annotated.
+Even Bash novices should be able to find their feet.

 ## Development and Roadmap